Azure/azure-service-operator-porter/README.md

 [![Bundle Build](https://github.com/Azure/azure-service-operator-porter/actions/workflows/main.yaml/badge.svg)](https://github.com/Azure/azure-service-operator-porter/actions/workflows/main.yaml)

-Goal of this project is to creates a Cloud Native Application Bundle (CNAB) using Porter which helps in deploying [Azure Service Operator](https://github.com/Azure/azure-service-operator).
+Goal of this project is to create a Cloud Native Application Bundle (CNAB) using Porter which helps in deploying [Azure Service Operator](https://github.com/Azure/azure-service-operator).

 ## Prerequisite

 User need to pre-install Porter.
 User will need the Porter binary on system PATH.
-If you do not have this, please download it from [Install Porter Page](https://porter.sh/install/).
+Please download it from [Install Porter Page](https://porter.sh/install/).

  - 👉 To know more about Porter, please visit [Porter](https://porter.sh/).

 ## How to use it?

-Once current cluster context is set to the cluster where user want to deploy Azure Service Operator.
+Once current cluster context is set to the cluster in which user want to deploy Azure Service Operator.
 It takes simple 2 steps to deploy ASO with Porter.

 1. Generate Credentials